Reviews and Testimonials

 How Do Fake Bad or Negative Reviews Happen?

 A specialist plastic surgeon has had extensive surgical education and training including a minimum of 12 years of medical and surgical education and at least 5 years of specialist postgraduate training in a teaching hospital.
-To ensure you end up in good hands, always check the following:
+To ensure you end up in experienced hands, always check the following:

 1. FRACS (Fellow of the Royal Australasian College of Surgeons)